Kaki no Tane (Kakipi): All About the Japanese Rice Cracker

 - Put soy sauce and mayo in a pack of natto

 - Break Kaki no Tane snacks into small pieces with hands, then add those broken pieces to the pack and stir well

-- Serve the natto on a plate and sprinkle shredded Nori and parched sesame seeds
+- Serve the natto on a plate, and before eating, sprinkle shredded Nori and parched sesame seeds over it

 (Reference page: Wikipedia 柿の種 )